 - (a) Suicide prevention training as required in the Youth Supervision Staff Member Orientation and Training Policy and the Juvenile Corrections Officer Core Course - (b) Screening, identification assessment, and precautionary protocols - 1.
-All youth shall be screened for risk of suicide at intake and as needed during detention - 2.
-All staff members who perform intake processes shall be trained in screening youth for suicide - 3.
-All youth who have been identified during the intake screening process to be at risk of suicide shall be referred to behavioral/mental health staff members for a suicide risk assessment
+All youth shall be screened for risk of suicide at intake and as needed during detention - All booking officers shall ask the parent, spouse, or guardian amd the arresting or guardian and the arresting officer if the youth exhibited any current or past suicidal ideations, behaviors or attempts (15 CCR 1329).
+The information received shall be documented in the booking screen of the case management system.

-- Precautionary protocols shall be developed to ensure the youth's safety pending the behavioral/mental health assessment - (c) Process for referral to QMHP for assessment and/or services - (d) Procedures for monitoring youth identified at risk for suicide - (e) Safety interventions: - 1.
+- 3. All staff members who perform intake processes shall be trained in screening youth for suicide - 4.
+All youth who have been identified during the intake screening process to be at risk of suicide shall be referred to behavioral/mental health staff members for a suicide risk assessment - 5.
+Precautionary protocols shall be developed to ensure the youth's safety pending the behavioral/mental health assessment - (c) Process for referral to QMHP for assessment and/or services - (d) Procedures for monitoring youth identified at risk for suicide - (e) Safety interventions: - 1.
 Procedures to address intervention protocols for youth identified at risk for suicide which may include but not be limited to: - (a) Housing considerations - (b) Treatment strategies including trauma-informed approaches - 2.
+Procedures to instruct youth supervision staff members how to respond to youth who exhibit suicidal behaviors.

+(f) Communication:

-Procedures to instruct youth supervision staff members how to respond to youth who exhibit suicidal behaviors. - (f) Communication: - The intake process shall include communication with the arresting officer and family/guardians regarding the youth's past or present suicidal ideations, behaviors or attempts. - 2.
+- The intake process shall include communication with the arresting officer and family/guardians regarding the youth's past or present suicidal ideations, behaviors or attempts. - 2.
 Procedures for clear and current information sharing about youth at risk for suicide with youth supervision staff members, healthcare, and behavioral/mental health staff members. - (g) Debriefing of critical incidents related to suicides or attempts: - 1.
 Process for administrative review of the circumstances and responses proceeding, during and after the critical incident. - 2.
-Process for a debriefing event with affected staff members. - Process for a debriefing event with affected youth. - (h) Housing considerations - (i) Documentation process shall be developed to ensure compliance with this regulation - (j) Facility inspections - (k) Other precautionary practices - (I) Trauma-informed approaches for treatment strategies
+Process for a debriefing event with affected staff members. - 3.
+Process for a debriefing event with affected youth. - (h) Housing considerations - (i) Documentation process shall be developed to ensure compliance with this regulation - (j) Facility inspections - (k) Other precautionary practices - (I) Trauma-informed approaches for treatment strategies services, or activities for youth at risk for suicide shall be documented and approved by the Deputy Chief or the authorized designee (15 CCR 1329).

 Youth identified as at risk for suicide shall not be denied the opportunity to participate in facility programs, services, and activities available to other non-suicidal youth, unless denial is deemed necessary for the safety of the youth or the security of the facility.
-Any deprivation of programs, services, or activities for youth at risk for suicide shall be documented and approved by the Deputy Chief or the authorized designee (15 CCR 1329).
+Any deprivation of programs,